pamore/JavaScript-Code-Challenge-Rover-API/README.md

 # JavaScript-Code-Challenge---Rover-API
 An API that moves a rover around on a grid.

-Develop an api that moves a rover around on a grid.
+Developed an api that moves a rover around on a grid.

-You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.
+Given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.
 The rover receives a character array of commands.
-Implement commands that move the rover forward/backward (f,b).
+Implemented commands that move the rover forward/backward (f,b).
-Implement commands that turn the rover left/right (l,r).
+Implemented commands that turn the rover left/right (l,r).

-Implement wrapping from one edge of the grid to another. (planets are spheres after all)
+Implemented wrapping from one edge of the grid to another. (planets are spheres after all)

-Implement obstacle detection before each move to a new square.
+Implemented obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.

 1. To Run:

--> npm install --global gulp
+- npm install --global gulp

--> npm install mocha
+- npm install mocha

--> npm install
+- npm install

--> mocha test
+- mocha test

 2. I have assumed the grid and directions as given in figure - Sketch.png.